KaiserKlayton/lpa_cnn/weights/README.md

 # weights
-Results from extract_caffe_weights.py will be written here.
+Results from extract_caffe_weights.py are written here.